ovn-org/ovn/Documentation/intro/install/ovn-upgrades.rst

 Steps
 -----

-This section documents individual steps in a upgrade procedure in no particular order.
+This section documents individual steps in an upgrade procedure in no particular order.
 For information on ordering of the steps, please refer to the `Upgrade procedures`_ section.